thatcatfromspace/casper/README.md

 `webrtcdav` requires MSVC and C++ Build Tools.
 Installing them will require about 3 GB of system space.
 Get it with [Microsoft C++ Build Tools.](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-Spacey models must be installed using a Python command, not `pip`:
+Spacy models must be installed using a Python command, not `pip`:

 ```shell
 python -m spacy download en_core_web_sm